TheoW03/TheoW03/README.md

 my preferred languages are Java, C++, C#, and possibly a functional langauge

-and my projects revolve around Computer graphics, Computer architecture, and language design.
+and my projects revolve around Computer graphics, Computer architecture, and compiler design.

 I also enjoy gaming anime and being a furry >:3